hjd1964/OnStepX/docs/SERVO_SETUP.md

 - `AXIS*_PID_I_GOTO`
 - `AXIS*_PID_D_GOTO`

+Often since this uses feed-forward the goto parameters are less important.
+Also these can be changed instantly at runtime from the SWS or Website Plugin which makes tuning far far faster.

 ## How motion feed-forward works now

 This is one area where older servo examples can be misleading.